-Governor Mike Pence has proclaimed March 16 through 22, 2014 as Severe Weather Preparedness Week in Indiana.
+Governor Mike Pence has proclaimed March 15 through 21, 2015 as Severe Weather Preparedness Week in Indiana.

-Important - while the drill will be sent using live TOR EAS coding (Tornado Warning), it is only a test, and will be postponed to Friday, March 21 if weather conditions warrant.
+Important - while the drill will be sent using live TOR EAS coding (Tornado Warning), it is only a test, and will be postponed to Friday, March 20 if weather conditions warrant.

-The goal of Severe Weather Preparedness Week is to better educate people about the hazards of severe thunderstorms and tornadoes, and to help everyone be prepared when severe weather occurs.
+As part of NWS efforts to build a Weather Ready Nation, the goal of Severe Weather Preparedness Week is to better educate people about the hazards of severe thunderstorms and tornadoes, and to help everyone be prepared when severe weather occurs.
 Each day will focus on a different topic:

 What should you do at each step as severe weather threatens - outlook (hours to days in advance), watch (minutes to hours in advance), warning (event is threatening now)?
 Think READY (outlook), SET (watch), GO (warning)!

-The week of March 16-22, 2014 is also National Flood Safety Awareness Week.
+The week of March 15-21, 2015 is also National Flood Safety Awareness Week.
 Click the "Turn Around, Don't Drown!" barriers below to learn more.